hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

   - open source
   - workshops-on-demand
 ---
-I﻿n the previous article [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/) of this series, I explained how to deploy the backend server of our Workshops-on-Demand infrastructure.
+I﻿n the previous [article](https://developer.hpe.com/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend/) of this series, I explained how to deploy the backend server of our Workshops-on-Demand infrastructure.

 I﻿ will take time today to dig into the details of this server.
 I will cover the inners of the registration process explaining how a workshop is deployed on the backend server.
 Even though it takes only a few minutes to the backend server to deploy a workshop, there are many processes taking place in the background.
 We will discover them together today.